gbmhunter/blog/content/pages/electronics/components/gnss-gps-modules/_index.md

 </td></tr><tr >
 <td >GLONASS
 </td>
-<td >GLONASS is an acronym for **Globalnaya Navigazionnaya Sputnikovaya Sistema**, a satellite navigation system controlled by Russia.
+<td >GLONASS is an acronym for <b>Globalnaya Navigazionnaya Sputnikovaya Sistema</b>, a satellite navigation system controlled by Russia.
 </td></tr><tr >
 <td >GNSS
 </td>
-<td >GNSS is an acronym for **Global Navigation Satellite System**.
+<td >GNSS is an acronym for <b>Global Navigation Satellite System</b>.
 It is the proper umbrella term for anything related to using satellites for navigation, not GPS, which should only stand for the American system.
 </td></tr><tr >
 <td >GPS
 </td>
-<td >GPS is an acronym for **Global Positioning System**, a satellite navigation system developed and controlled by the USA.
+<td >GPS is an acronym for <b>Global Positioning System</b>, a satellite navigation system developed and controlled by the USA.
 It is commonly used in error to describe any satellite navigation system.
 </td></tr><tr >
 <td >IRNSS
 </td>
-<td >IRNSS is an acronym for **Indian Regional Navigation Satellite System**.
+<td >IRNSS is an acronym for <b>Indian Regional Navigation Satellite System</b>.
 It is a GNSS under the control of the Indian government.
 </td></tr><tr >
 <td >ISRO
 </td>
-<td >ISRO is an acronym for **Indian Space Research Organisation**.
+<td >ISRO is an acronym for <b>Indian Space Research Organisation</b>.
 They designed the IRNSS.
 </td></tr><tr >
 <td >L1
 </td>